SamhitaPal3/BJ_HC/README.md

    - Noise is added to the SNP effects for non-active SNPs.

 2. **Calculate Test Statistics**:
-   - Compute \(z\)-scores for each SNP across genes, accounting for the correlation structure among SNPs.
+   - Compute $z$-scores for each SNP across genes, accounting for the correlation structure among SNPs.
    - Calculate the p-values and statistical measures for each gene using the `SetTest` package from Zhang et al. (2020).

 3. **Rank Genes by Statistical Test**: